Federal law prohibits companies from charging hidden fees or unclear exchange rates.

 What is a money transfer?

 Also called an international remittance, a money transfer is an easy way to send money to loved ones and businesses overseas.
+According to the Pew Research Center, Americans send $133 billion a year to friends, family and businesses in other countries around the world.

 Generally, you provide money to a bank or independent money transfer specialist, which then exchanges your money into your destination currency — sometimes padding the rate with a commission.
 It then sends your money to your recipient in another country.